General Rules of Endurance Racing

 Mastering pacing and drafting regulations is essential to conserving energy, and you'll need to understand the intricacies of these rules to ride efficiently and avoid penalties.
 As you ride, remember that fuel efficiency is key to success in endurance racing.
 By optimizing your power management, you'll be able to conserve energy and maintain a consistent pace throughout the race.

-Also Read General Rules of Wheelchair Rugby
+Also Read General Rules of Freestyle Motocross

 Here are three key strategies to keep in mind: